NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Create a New Snapshot for a Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously save a space-efficient, read-only copy of an existing data volume.
+The NetApp DataOps Toolkit can be used to near-instantaneously save a space-efficient, read-only copy of an existing data volume.
 These read-only copies are called snapshots.
 This functionality can be used to version datasets and/or implement dataset-to-model traceability.
-The command for creating a new snapshot for a specific data volume is `./ntap_dsutil.py create snapshot`.
+The command for creating a new snapshot for a specific data volume is `./netapp_dataops.py create snapshot`.

 The following options/arguments are required: